 Here are some generic suggestions of suitable qualities, qualifications and experience levels for an ISM/CISO (based on a list initially submitted to the ISO27k Forum by Wawet):

 - Personal integrity (#1 requirement), high ethical standards, basically beyond reproach and entirely trustworthy

-- Passion for information security and IT risk management, with a professional track record in the field typically evidenced by certifications such as CISSP or CISM plus hands-on experience running an ISMS of some form (ideally certified compliant to ISO/IEC 27001)
+- Passion for information risk and security management, with a professional track record in the field typically evidenced by certifications such as CISSP or CISM plus hands-on experience running an ISMS of some form (ideally one certified to ISO/IEC 27001)

-- Can competently and confidently explain what CIA really means and why this is so important to the organization
+- Can competently and confidently explain what “CIA“ means and why this is so important to the organisation

 - Professional IT or similar technical background (e.g. former IT system/network administrator, analyst, developer, project manager, operations, IT disaster recovery/contingency planner/manager)